Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 The application provides four separate categories of questions - Food & Drink, History, Science and Sports, which have proven to be popular and gives the user a variety from which to choose.

-Each separate category provides 10 questions with multiple choise answers.
+Each separate category provides 10 questions with multiple choice answers.
 The user is able to only select one answer from a choise of four per question.

 Once all the questions from a category are completed the user is directed to the end page where the final score is displayed and a simple form is provided for feedback purposes.